-Gulan is UK registered charity managed by a board of trustees comprising David Carrington, Sarah Panizzo, Carla Garnelas, Rebwar Saed and Vian Rahman with its Artistic Director Della Murad and its Creative Director Richard Wilding.
-Gulan’s Patron is Mr Giovanni Garrisi.
+Gulan is UK registered charity managed by a board of trustees comprising David Carrington, Sarah Panizzo, Carla Garnelas, Rebwar Saed, Vian Rahman and Tan Jaff, with its Artistic Director Della Murad and its Creative Director Richard Wilding.

 Gulan has held three weekend-long Runaki (meaning light) Kurdish festivals in London, in March 2009, April 2010 and March 2011, celebrating Kurdish life and culture Each festival presented the work of Kurdish visual, performing and creative artists, including dance, film and poetry and with the opportunity to enjoy Kurdish food.

 Gulan has organised a series of events dedicated to exploring the diversity of faiths of Kurdistan.
 These celebrated the Yezidis, the Faylee Kurds, and the Al-e Haqq or “People of Truth”, also known as the Kaka’i or Yarsan.

 In 2012 its combined these two strands.
 Its fourth Runaki festival celebrated the Jews of Kurdistan with an evening at the Royal Geographical society and a concert of Kurdish Jewish music and the Bernie Grant Arts Centre.